appliedbinf/pima-docker2/README.md

 sudo bash InstallScript.sh
 ```

 This process will install the drivers, the docker packages.
-It will take a while and requires elevated permissions
+It will take a while and requires elevated permissions.
+It will also create a docker volume with the Kraken Database to be used with Pima.

 ## Add Docker Group
 Though the installation script attempts to configure the docker group, you may need to run the following to interact the docker outside of root